Vagos

 Vagos ([ˈvaɣuʃ]) is a town and a municipality in Aveiro District, belonging to Centro Region of Portugal.
 The district capital, Aveiro, is its nearest large city.
 Its population in 2011 was 22,851 in an area of 164.92 km2, and it had 17,204 eligible voters.
+It is part of the intermunicipal community of Região de Aveiro.

 In Roman times, the municipality was called Vacus, and had both coastline and large sand dune valleys just east of its center.
 Increases in sedimentation and sand drifts leveled and lengthened these distances.
-According to Antonio Gomes da Rocha Madail and other writers, there is tradition among the native population that they are descendants of the seafaring salt farmers of Phoenicia.
+According to António Gomes da Rocha Madail and other writers, there is tradition among the native population that they are descendants of the seafaring salt farmers of Phoenicia.

 Due to its fertile soils, agriculture plays a major role in the municipality's economy.
 Its green meadows create exceptional conditions for cattle breeding and milk production at a national level.
 The forest areas and vegetable production are other sources of prosperity for the municipality.
 Ceramics are the principal money-maker in its industrial sector.

-It is part of the intermunicipal community of Região de Aveiro.

-Its present mayor is Silvério Rodrigues Regalado, elected by the Social Democratic Party.
+Its present mayor is João Paulo de Sousa Gonçalves of the Social Democratic Party.

 The municipal holiday is the Monday after Whit Sunday.
 Its mother church honors Saint James.